 (d) Seek, within the sphere of influence of that Accounting Authority, to prevent any prejudice to the financial interests of the state.
+Any fact discovered of which its omission or misstatement will affect the functioning of the entity.
 The merSETA employs risk management plans and reviews and identifies processes aimed at preventing any prejudice to the financial interest of the state.
-Section 55 (2) (2) The annual report and financial statement referred to by PFMA Subsection 55 (1)(d) must - Materiality is R5 931 720 - 0.5% of total expenses (R1 186 344 000) as per 2019/20 unaudited financial statements.
+Section 55 (2) (2) The annual report and financial statement referred to by PFMA Subsection 55 (1)(d) must - Materiality is R5 796 685 - 0.5% of total expenses (R1 159 337 000) as per 2020/21 audited financial statements.
 The merSETA is a public entity which is service driven (non-profit) therefore total expenditure will be used to set the materiality perimeter. (a) fairly present the state of affairs of the public entity, its business, its financial results, its performance against pre-determined objectives and its financial position as at the end of the financial year concerned; The annual report is prepared in accordance with Treasury guidelines and financial results as per the GRAP statements.
-The financial results and pre-determined objectives are audited and the full annual report is reviewed by the external auditors to ensure that they fairly present the state of affairs of the public entity.
-Information shall be provided with respect to: Losses through criminal conduct, irrespective of value; and Losses through irregular, fruitless and wasteful expenditure provided that the combined total exceeds the materiality figure or are material by virtue of their nature.
-Losses through criminal conduct, irregular, fruitless and wasteful expenditure that have occurred during the year shall be disclosed in the Annual Report.
+The financial results and pre-determined objectives are audited and the full annual report is reviewed by the external auditors to ensure that they fairly present the state of affairs of the public entity. (b) Include particulars of - Information shall be provided with respect to: • Losses through criminal conduct, irrespective of value; and • Losses through irregular, fruitless and wasteful expenditure provided that the combined total exceeds the materiality figure or are material by virtue of their nature. (i) Any material losses through criminal conduct and any irregular expenditure and fruitless and wasteful expenditure Losses through criminal conduct, irregular, fruitless and wasteful expenditure that have occurred during the year shall be disclosed in the Annual Report.